fpirotti/CloudGeometry/README.md

 The goal of CloudGeometry is to comput geometric features for each point in a point cloud based on a local neighbourhood around each point with user-defined radius.

-Geometric features are used to describe a point neighbourhood and are widely used to increase the number of features that describe the 3D scene [@weinmann2015].
+Geometric features are used to describe a point neighbourhood and are widely used to increase the number of features that describe the 3D scene  [[Weinmann et al. 2015]](#1).
 This can be used as descriptors in training machine learning models for segmentation and classification.

 The following